Registration with the BRP

 Foreign employees who want to stay in the Netherlands for more than four months must register within 5 days of arrival with the BRP (Dutch: Basis Registratie Personen or in English: Municipal Personal Records Database) of the municipality where they will live within five days of arrival.

 Please phone to 14010 to make an appointment with the BRP in Rotterdam.
 The employee will be directly assisted at the agreed time.
-The registration in the BRP takes place at the Civil Affairs desk at the city hall, using the attached form.
+The registration in the BRP takes place at the Civil Affairs desk at the city hall.

 The address of Rotterdam city hall is: Coolsingel 40, 3011 AD in Rotterdam.